qelectrotech/qelectrotech-element-contrib/README.md

 # qelectrotech-element-contrib
-Duplicate elements but with different manufacturer references have been discarded on official GIT and made available on this Github repository.
+Duplicate elements but with different manufacturer references have been discarded on official collection and made available on this Github repository.

 Adding some elements I use to update the documentation while renovating the house.
 Mainly using Wago and Hager components.